hpc-carpentry/hpc-chapel/_episodes/14-parallel-case-study.md

     for i in rowi..rowf do {
       for j in coli..colf do {
       ...
 }
 ~~~
-{:.source}
+{: .source}

-As you can see, to divide a data set (the array `temp` in this case) between concurrent tasks, could be cumbersome.
-Chapel provides high-level abstractions for data parallelism that take care of all the data distribution for us.
-We will study data parallelism in the following lessons, but for now, let's compare the benchmark solution with our `coforall` parallelization to see how the performance improved.
+As you can see, to divide a data set (the array `temp` in this case) between
+concurrent tasks, could be cumbersome.
+Chapel provides high-level abstractions
+for data parallelism that take care of all the data distribution for us.
+We
+will study data parallelism in the following lessons, but for now, let's
+compare the benchmark solution with our `coforall` parallelization to see how
+the performance improved.

 ~~~
->> chpl --fast parallel_solution_1.chpl -o parallel1
+> > chpl --fast parallel_solution_1.chpl -o parallel1
->> ./parallel1 --rows=650 --cols=650 --x=200 --y=300 --niter=10000 --mindif=0.002 --n=1000
+> > ./parallel1 --rows=650 --cols=650 --x=200 --y=300 --niter=10000 --mindif=0.002 --n=1000
 ~~~
-{:.input}
+{: .bash}

 ~~~
 The simulation will consider a matrix of 650 by 650 elements,